 - Quickly assess whether the class would like to spend time sharing views about the topic.

-This page offers further resources for making the most of 'hot moments' that emerge in your classroom when you do not anticipate them.
+Click here for further resources for making the most of 'hot moments' that emerge in your classroom when you do not anticipate them.

-Planned Discussions on Controversial Topics
+Planned Discussions on High-Stakes or Controversial Topics

 Planning a discussion on a controversial topic or issue benefits from consideration of the following topics, each of which is addressed below: